-Who: Town staff will coordinate with the Planning Director of the Mount Rogers Planning District Commission (MRPDC) and the engineering consultant to produce the flood map data, illustrations, and maps.
-The MRPDC staff will be the project manager and handle the coordination and reporting.
+Who: Town staff will coordinate with the Planning Director of the Mount Rogers Planning District Commission (MRPDC) and the engineering consultant to produce the data collection/analysis, capability and capacity assessment, risk and vulnerability assessment, and other plan components.
+The MRPDC will have a staff member acting as the project manager, completing plan writing, project coordination, outreach, and reporting.